Chart Color Schemes

 Brunswick West has seen below average employment performance when compared to national benchmarks

-Brunswick West has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 7.3% as of an unspecified past year, with estimated employment growth of 4%.
-As of September 2025, 9,805 residents were employed, with an unemployment rate of 7.4%, which is 2.7% higher than Greater Melbourne's rate of 4.7%.
+Brunswick West has a highly educated workforce with significant representation in professional services.
+The unemployment rate was 7.3% as of September 2025, which is 2.7% higher than Greater Melbourne's rate of 4.7%.
+Employment growth over the past year was estimated at 4.0%.

 Frequently Asked Questions - Employment